CMU-07-120/hw02/README.txt

-07-120 Introduction to Software Contstruction Expectations
+07-120 Introduction to Software Construction
+hw02: Expectations in Code

 Files you will modify:
     sort1.c0            - Different code for sorting your favorites in alphabetical order